T0RNATO/mcdocdoc/mcdoc-syntax.md

 ```
 Any registry name works inside `id`, like `block`, `function`, `loot_table`, `dimension`, `entity_type`, etc, etc.

-The other two attribute you may be interested in is `uuid`:
+The other attribute you may be interested in is `uuid`:
 ```mcdoc
 struct Bar {
     my_uuid: [#uuid] int[] @ 4, // Specifies that the list of four ints is a uuid.